ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-apps.md

 ### Do the file location and name matter?

-In Ember v4.12, a route's template and backing class must have the same name:
+As of Ember v5.6, a route's template and backing class must have the same name:

 - `app/controllers/index.ts`
 - `app/templates/index.hbs`